freya117/freya1919.github.io/_pages/about.md

 ## Bio

-I am a Master's student at MIT in EECS + DUSP.
-My research focuses on urban science and human mobility.
+I am a Master's student at MIT in DUSP.
+My research focuses on the intersection of urban science, human mobility, and computational methods.
+I use machine learning and data science approaches to tackle complex urban planning challenges.

-[PLACEHOLDER: Add more details about your research focus, approach, and key areas of interest.]
+Currently, I'm a researcher at the <a href="https://cityform.mit.edu/">City Form Lab</a> at MIT, where my work focuses on pedestrian activity modeling and social behavior detection.
+My projects include analyzing social activities through urban visual content, developing neighborhood archetypes for energy modeling, and assessing transportation equity.

+Prior to MIT, I was at UC Berkeley, where I developed a strong foundation in urban systems and human mobility research.
+I've worked on multiple interdisciplinary projects combining architecture, urban planning, and computational analysis.

+I'm passionate about integrating urban planning with spatial analytics and mobility research, aiming to create more sustainable, equitable, and livable urban environments through data-driven approaches and human-centered design.

 ## Education

 <div class="education-item">
-  <div class="degree">Master in Electrical Engineering and Computer Science (EECS)</div>
   <div class="degree">Master in City Planning</div>
   <div class="university">Massachusetts Institute of Technology (MIT)</div>
 </div>